5 Ways to Prepare for Your Adoption

 When it comes to the technicalities of adoption, make sure that you gather all the information you need to complete the I-600A form, which helps speed up the adoption process.
 Once you mail the form, make an appointment to have your fingerprints taken.

-Once you receive the referral and are preparing to meet your child for the first time, you should also make sure that you have a list of important questions prepared.
-It’s best to do this ahead of time so that you’ll have an accurate idea of how to care for the child once he/she is home with you.
-Ask about the child’s medical history so that you can contact the appropriate medical professionals to provide constant care.
-Inquire about the child’s behavior and emotional development, and get some background information about the child’s home environment prior to being placed for adoption.
+You will eventually receive a referral and start preparing to meet your child for the first time.
+At this point, you should prepare a list of important questions.
+This will help you get an idea of how to care for the child once he/she is home with you.
+Ask about the child’s medical history and behavioral/emotional development.
+This will help you know which medical professionals you’ll need to contact.
+Get some background information about the child’s home environment prior to being placed for adoption.
 This will give you insight into how to care for and discipline your new son or daughter.

 If you’re receiving a newborn and want to name or rename your baby, make sure that you have a few names in mind before meeting your little one for the first time.
 Having more than one option can definitely come in handy if you have one name selected and decide to change the baby’s name once you meet him/her in person.
-It is probably best to keep the child’s given name if possible.

 Be sure that the rest of your home is prepared for the new family addition as well.
 If you’re adopting an infant, have the crib assembled and tested for safety before you travel to pick up your child.
-You should also have the child’s best assembled before his/her arrival.
+You should also have the child’s carseat assembled before his/her arrival.
 With older children try to find out their favorite music or sports team so you can have a CD or poster in their room.
 Be sure to take safety precautions all around your home as well.
 Cover all electrical outlets and keep cleaning products on high shelves where children can’t reach.

 It’s also necessary to make sure that you complete the school enrollment process for your child before he/she arrives.
-Find a trusted pediatrician for your child as well; this may not be difficult if you already have children who go to a doctor that you trust.
+Find a trusted pediatrician for your child as well.
+This may not be difficult if you already have children who go to a doctor that you trust.
 If you do not already have a care pediatrician ask a friend with young children.
-Purchase a health insurance policy for your adopted children as well, and add them to your life insurance policy.
+Purchase a health insurance policy for your adopted children and add them to your life insurance policy.
 These are some of the things that are tedious but necessary when it comes to making sure that your children are properly cared for if there is an emergency.